-Yes, you can sue for a Portland car accident even if you are not hurt – at least under certain circumstances.
+Yes, you can sue for a car accident in Portland, even if you are not hurt – at least under certain circumstances.
 The accident must have been at least partly the defendant’s fault, and you must have a viable property damage claim.
 Oregon car accident law will govern any claim you file.

 If circumstances permit, consider filing an insurance claim instead of filing a lawsuit.
 After all, you can always file a lawsuit later.